-Other than as follows, there were no such transactions in 2016 requiring disclosure under applicable rules.
-Subsidiaries of the Company employed a son of one of the Co-CEOs and a son-in-law of the other Co-CEO in executive positions during 2016, with such persons receiving salary and bonus of approximately \$400,000 and \$425,000 during 2016.
+Other than as follows, there were no such transactions in 2017 requiring disclosure under applicable rules.
+During 2017, the Company employed a son of one of the Co-CEOs and a subsidiary of the Company employed the son-in-law of the other Co-CEO, both in executive positions, with such persons receiving salary and bonus of approximately \$575,000 and \$485,000 during 2017.
 Each individual also participates in employee benefit plans, including equity incentive plans, and is eligible to receive perquisites commensurate with his position and tenure with the Company.
+Mr. Consolino's brother began work in our annuity group in mid-2017 and received approximately \$121,000 in salary and incentive compensation during 2017.

-A brother-in-law of S. Craig Lindner is a Senior Vice President with Raymond James Financial, Inc. During 2016, Raymond James received approximately \$64,000 in commissions for equity transactions made by the Company and its subsidiaries, and the Company traded approximately \$230 million par amount of debt securities through Raymond James.
+A brother-in-law of S. Craig Lindner is a Senior Vice President with Raymond James Financial, Inc. During 2017, Raymond James received approximately \$190,000 in commissions for equity transactions made by the Company and its subsidiaries, and the Company traded approximately \$74.8 million par amount of debt securities through Raymond James.